 - a) If it is determined by Protege that the Respondent did engage in sexual violence, immediate disciplinary or corrective action will be taken.
-This may include: - (i) disciplinary action up to and including termination of employment of instructors or staff; or - (ii) expulsion of a student; and /or - (iii) the placement of certain restrictions on the Respondent's ability to access certain premises or facilities; and/or a) Should the Complainant or the Respondent not agree with the decision resulting from the investigation, he or she may appeal the decision to the Chief of Operating Office within 15 days by submitting a letter addressed to 3390 Midland Avenue, Unit 10, Toronto, Ontario, M1V 5K3 advising of the person's intent to appeal the decision.

-(iv) any other actions that may be appropriate in the circumstances.
+This may include: - (i) disciplinary action up to and including termination of employment of instructors or staff; or - (ii) expulsion of a student; and /or - (iii) the placement of certain restrictions on the Respondent's ability to access certain premises or facilities; and/or - (iv) any other actions that may be appropriate in the circumstances.